 - 1. Weighted average = Aggregate of year-wise weighted EPS divided by the aggregate of weights i.e. sum of (EPS x Weight) for each year /Total of weights. - 2.
-Basic earnings per share (\mathbb{Z}) = Restated Net profit/loss attributable to equity shareholders / weighted average number of equity shares outstanding during the year. - 3.
-Diluted earnings per share $(\mbox{\rotate})$ = Restated Net profit/loss attributable to equity shareholders / weighted average number of diluted equity shares outstanding during the year. - 4.
-Weighted Average Number of Shares is the number of Shares, outstanding at the beginning of the period adjusted by the number of shares issued during the period, multiplied by the time weighting factor.
-The time weighting Factor is the number of days for which the specific shares are outstanding as a proportion of total number of days during the period; - 5.
-Earnings per Share calculations are in accordance with the notified Indian Accounting Standard 33 'Earnings per share. - 6.
+Basic and diluted EPS are based on the Restated Financial Information . - 3.
+The face value of each Equity Share is ₹10. - 4.
+Earnings per Share (₹) = Profit after tax excluding exceptional items before other comprehensive income attributable to equity shareholders for the year/period divided by the weighted average no. of equity shares during the respective year/period.; - 5.
+Earnings per Share calculations are in accordance with the notified Indian Accounting Standard 33 'Earnings per share'. - 6.
 The figures disclosed above are based on the Restated Consolidated Summary Statements.